haiwera-silk-cd/magento-devdocs/guides/v2.0/extension-dev-guide/cli-cmds/cli-howto.md

 	See `app/code/Magento/CommandExample/Console/Command` for examples.
 2. Declare your Command class in `Magento\Framework\Console\CommandListInterface` using dependency injection (`<your component root dir>/etc/di.xml`).
-3. Clean the {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}cache{% endglossarytooltip %} and compiled code directories:
+3. Clean the {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}缓存{% endglossarytooltip %} and compiled code directories:

 		cd <your Magento install dir>/var
 		rm -rf cache/* page_cache/* di/* generation/*